Tornhoof/SpanJson/README.md

 - Pretty printing JSON
 - Support for tuples currently excludes the last type with 8 arguments (TRest)
 - Support for annotating a constructor with ``[JsonConstructor]`` to use that one instead of assigning members during deserialization
+- Support for custom serializes with ``[JsonCustomSerializer]`` to use that one instead of the normal formatter, see example below

 - Different 'Resolvers' to control general behaviour:
   - Exclude Nulls with Camel Case: ``ExcludeNullCamelCaseResolver``